 Automist in open plan loft conversions

-- There must be escape windows at first floor
+- There must be escape windows on the first floor

-To ease approval, Automist was registered for an LABC Registered Detail (EW171) for use with open plan layouts in loft converted houses.
+To ease approval, Automist is LABC Assured for use with open plan layouts in loft converted houses.
 The Registered Details scheme is intended to allow building control officers to approve a project without a long and detailed investigation, in the knowledge that the product has been rigorously checked by LABC members.
-For an installation to be EW171 compliant, it must follow the Automist Technical Guide requirements and also include a fire door between ground and first floor.

 Automist gives two critical benefits, whilst reducing cost and disruption: